serraict/serraict.github.io/_posts/learn/2018-11-20-working-with-user-stories.md

 {% include JB/setup %}

-These are some resources I have found useful to learn work better with user stories.
+These are some resources I have found useful to learn to better work with user stories.

 It is a work in progress, and I'll add some more resources and links later this week.